etworker/docker_ssh/README.md

 docker_ssh
 ==========

-Dockerfile which add ssh on official Ubuntu image
+Dockerfile which add ssh on official Ubuntu image.

+Added some SSH key in authorized_keys.